Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 on animal sacrifices was made obsolete.
 He has made the first obsolete.
 But whatever is becoming obsolete and

-ultimate and final sacrifice holds no sway with Him regarding sin, for the Lamb of God has been slain for the sin of
+and final sacrifice holds no sway with Him regarding sin, for the Lamb of God has been slain for the sin of the world.

-as an end-time antichrist that will appear in a rebuilt temple in Jerusalem.
-They also see this triggering the great
+antichrist that will appear in a rebuilt temple in Jerusalem.
+They also see this triggering the great tribulation of three

-actual death.
+death.
 His legal death occurred when He was baptized by John, which signified His death.
-The middle of this
+The middle of this week

-(2) … How shall we who died to sin still live in it?
-(3) Or do you not know that all of us who have been baptized
+How shall we who died to sin still live in it?
+Or do you not know that all of us who have been baptized into

-into Christ Jesus have been baptized into His death?
-(4) Therefore we have been buried with Him through
+Christ Jesus have been baptized into His death?
+Therefore, we have been buried with Him through baptism

-baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might
+into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk

-walk in newness of life.
-(5) For if we have become united with Him in the likeness of His death, certainly we
+in newness of life.
+For if we have become united with Him in the likeness of His death, certainly we shall also

 We are baptized into Christ's death; as such, we are to die with Him daily, meaning we die to our old self-life.